Restoring a

 September 17.

-Rainy weather just slowed the drying of the touched-up areas; they look fine now.
-With only rainy days in the forecast, I applied a fifth coat using a foam brush.
-It's yet another attempt to even everything out.
-The boat's drying in cool autumn weather on the covered porch.
-Some non-paint-related maintenance: I removed the copper tube I rubber-cemented into the stern to hold a retractable skeg (more on that soon), put it on the lathe and knurled it, then put it bac kin place using epoxy putty.
-I had misgivings about leaving primer exposed to wear and tear, so I repainted the left side of the hull with spray-on Rustoleum ("Smoke Grey".
+Some non-paint-related maintenance: I removed the copper tube I rubber-cemented into the stern to hold a retractable skeg (more on that soon), put it on the lathe and knurled it, then put it back in place using epoxy putty.
+I had misgivings about leaving primer exposed to wear and tear, so I painted the left side of the hull with spray-on Rustoleum ("Smoke Grey").
 A little darker than expected, but nice.
-I'll let that dry overnight, then turn the boat around to paint the other side.
-(Done.)
+I let that dry overnight, then turned the boat around to paint the other side.
 Fixing up a boat is like washing one spot on a wall: now that the rest of it is spiffy, I need to spruce up the seat and cockpit rim with white enamel or epoxy.

 September 21.